yewstack/yew/docs/getting-started/choose-web-library.md

-# Choose web-sys or stdweb
+# Choosing between web-sys and stdweb

 ## Introduction

 Yew apps can be built with either [`web-sys`](https://docs.rs/web-sys) or [`stdweb`](https://docs.rs/stdweb).
 These two crates provide the bindings between Rust and Web APIs.
 You'll need to choose one or the other when adding `yew` to your cargo dependencies:

 {% code title="Cargo.toml" %}
 ```rust